infiniflow/ragflow-docs/website/blog/2025-10-30-ragflow-in-practice-an-intelligent-agent-for-in-depth-research-on-company-research-reports/index.md

 1. Exact Match: Prioritize exact matches of company full names and stock codes.

-2. Content Fidelity: Fully retain the research report text stored in the knowledge base without deletion, modification, or omission of paragraphs.
+2. Content Fidelity: Fully retain the research report text stored in the dataset without deletion, modification, or omission of paragraphs.

 3. Original Data: Retain table data, dates, units, etc., in their original form.